David Cassidy: Marriages and children

 Cassidy's first wife was actress Kay Lenz, whom he married on April 3, 1977.
 They divorced on December 28, 1983.

 Cassidy married again in 1984, to Meryl Tanz, a horse breeder.
 They met in 1974 at a horse sale in Lexington, Kentucky.
 This marriage ended in divorce in 1988.

 Cassidy's daughter, actress Katie Cassidy, was born in 1986 from an extramarital affair with fashion model Sherry Williams.
 Katie was raised by her mother and her stepfather, Richard Benedon.
 In 2009, Cassidy noted, "Because I didn't raise her, I didn't have to parent her.
 I'm always here and totally nonjudgmental".
 Katie Cassidy added, "To be able to go to someone I'm genetically linked to, tell them anything and know that they're not going to judge me—it's unbelievable.
 It's nice when your dad can be your friend".
 While Cassidy was estranged from Katie as of February 2017, she was with him prior to his death in November 2017.

-Cassidy married songwriter Sue Shifrin on March 30, 1991.
+On March 30, 1991, Cassidy married songwriter Sue Shifrin.
 It was Cassidy's third marriage and Shifrin's second marriage.
-They had one child, Beau, in 1991.
-Beau Cassidy is a singer-songwriter.
+They had one child, singer-songwriter Beau Cassidy, in 1991.
 In August 2013, Cassidy's Los Angeles publicist confirmed that Cassidy and Shifrin had separated, with Shifrin filing for divorce in February 2014.
 The divorce was finalized on April 27, 2016.